Economy of China: Income and wealth

 The average income of a rural resident in China is 30% of the average income for an urban resident.
 The rural population is relatively older as the rural youth migrate to cities for higher earning jobs while the aged stay behind.
 Much of this rural population works small plots of land in order to survive and have little earning power.
 Former Chinese Premier Li Keqiang stated, in 2020, that 600 million Chinese live on or under 1,000 yuan per month.
 At a conversion rate of 7 yuan to the dollar, this translates to $143 per month.
 A family of 3 at this income level would have a yearly income of $5,150.
 The difference in income is also a reflection of the difference in retirement payments to urban retirees versus rural retirees.
 Urban workers receive much more a month in retirement benefits on average compared to rural/farm workers who receive a pittance.
 Despite income inequality in China, the absolute income of nearly all income groups has risen quickly.
 From 1988 to 2018, China's rural and urban populations had per capita increases in real income (i.e., accounting for inflation) of 8–10 times.

 China's economic growth led to a major decrease in world inequality.
 Since China's reform and opening up, more than 1 billion Chinese people have been lifted out of poverty.
 The majority of global poverty reduction between 1981 and 2008 occurred in China.
 As academic Lan Xiaohuan writes, during that period, "the number of poor people in the world outside China remained more or less unchanged.
 It can therefore be concluded that achievements in global poverty reduction come mainly from China."
-The historical consensus is that the policies of the Mao-era significantly reduced poverty.
+The historical consensus is that the policies of the post-Mao era significantly reduced poverty.
+Nevertheless, under Mao, according to Sullivan et al., "China's government provided food and shelter at little or no cost.
+This meant US$1.90 was able to buy more basic necessities in China than in comparable capitalist countries."

 In terms of domestic saving, defined as combined saving of households, businesses, and governments, China is the world's largest saving country as of 2022.

 Wages

 In 1979–1980, the state reformed factories by giving wage increases to workers, which was immediately offset by sharply rising inflation rates of 6–7%.
-The reforms also dismantled the iron rice bowl, which meant it witnessed a rise in unemployment in the economy.
-In 1979–80 there were twenty million unemployed people.

 Urban wages rose rapidly from 2004 to 2007, at a rate of 13 to 19% per year with average wages near $200/month in 2007.
 By 2016 the average monthly wage for workers engaged in manufacturing goods for export was $424.
 This wage, combined with other costs of doing business in China, had, more or less, equalized any Chinese cost advantage with respect to developed economies.